Constructing discrete harmonic functions in wedges: Various examples

 This short recap shows that the unique, but major difference in the two approaches lies in the choice of the domain of evaluation.
 Both choices are equally natural for small step random walks.
 However, the main advantage of the choice of \cite{CoBo-83} is that the domain $\mathcal K$ may be defined without any difficulty for models admitting arbitrary big negative jumps, as in our paper.
 On the contrary, we did not find any canonical way to extend the definition of the segment $[x_1,1]$ for large step models\footnote{For small step models, there is only one branch point interior to the unit disk (see again the previous section), so $x_1$ appears as the only possible choice.
 However, the number of branch points being increasing with the amplitude of the big jumps, it is not clear at all in general what segment, or what union of segments might replace $[x_1,1]$ in general.}.
 Let us also underline the $x\leftrightarrow y$ symmetry of the domain $\mathcal K$, while this symmetry is broken when taking $x\in [x_1,1]$ (indeed $x$ is then real and $y$ becomes non-real).

-Finally, as shown in the last section, in the case of small steps, the two approaches are very similar: our curve $\mathcal S_1$ corresponds to the line $e^{i\theta/2}\mathbb R_+$, while the curve $[x_1,1]$ would correspond to $\mathbb R_+$; one passes from one curve to the other simply by multiplying by a complex number.
+Finally, as shown above, in the case of small steps, the two approaches are very similar: our curve $\mathcal S_1$ corresponds to the line $e^{i\frac{\theta}{2}}\mathbb R_+$, while the curve $[x_1,1]$ would correspond to $\mathbb R_+$; one passes from one curve to the other simply by multiplying by a complex number.